Things bad begun make strong themselves by ill?

 ‘For many, the name Macbeth is synonymous with evil and tyranny.
 But what does Lady Macbeth say when she learns from Macbeth that the ‘weird sisters’ have hailed him …‘Macbeth, that shalt be king hereafter.’
 She considers his nature to be…… “too full o’ the milk of human kindness….” he is… “not without ambition, but without the illness should attend it”.
 So what happens, and why and with what consequences?
 I am so excited to be working with this amazing company and to exploring these extraordinary characters and the chain of events that lead to the play’s tragic conclusion’

-The production will be performed in the intense cockpit atmosphere of the Sir John Mills Theatre.
+The production will be performed in the intense cockpit atmosphere of The Gallery Studio Theatre.
 The atmosphere will be enhanced by Alfie Harries’ music, which he will play live at each performance.

 When and Where?